ishwariyavenkatesh/ishvenkatesh-website/content/project/dnarepair/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Epigenetic barriers to axon re-growth"
+title: "DNA repair and axon growth"
-summary: "A fundamental barrier to axon re-growth is chromatin accessibility.
-We and others have shown that as neurons mature, growth-relevant genes shift to a closed conformation limiting transcription factor binding and re-growth response.
-Reversing this epigenetic constraint is key to full efficacy of gene treatments.
-Using bioinformatics modeling, we have identified a targeted set of chromatin modifiers predicted to revert accessibility of growth genes to a more open conformation in adult neurons, and are currently screening candidates in functional assays."
+summary: "Recently we have shown that forced overexpression of two transcription factors KLF6/Nr5a2 leads to the upregulation of genes involved in DNA repair.
+DNA damage is a frequent consequence of increased cellular metabolism, such as transcription in many dividing cells including neuronal progenitor cells.
+During development, DNA repair mechanisms are active in progenitor cells, allowing repair to proceed alongside active transcription, preserving genome integrity, and promoting effective axon growth.
+Using bioinformatics approaches, we have identified that several pro-growth TFs occupy DNA repair genes during developmental axon growth.
+We are now exploring the link between DNA repair and axon growth in CNS neurons."
 authors: []
 tags: []
 categories: []
-date: 2020-06-28T08:30:39+05:30
+date: 2020-06-25T19:45:59+05:30

 # Optional external URL for project (replaces project detail page).
 external_link: ""